 - Low Startup Cost

-- No limit for maximum number of Partners
+- No limit to the maximum number of Partners

 - Work Gets Divided between partners